asyncapi/community/TSC_MEMBERSHIP.md

 * Recognition from AsyncAPI community
 * Exposure for your portfolio to employers and company
-* Involved in voting process
+* Involved in the voting process on topics concerning entire Initiative

 * Included in key decision making

 ## How to become a TSC member